 Love Your Location

 We’ve all heard it, “Location, Location, Location!”
 Clearly, location is an important factor in the home buying process.
 It may even be a non negotiable or deal breaker in your home search.
-Some of the primary criteria for evaluating your next home’s location is the neighborhood, surrounding area, proximity to the town center, and commonly the most important, the length of your work/daily commute.
-When you are house shopping or visiting potential new construction neighborhoods, be observant.
+Some of the primary criteria for evaluating your next home’s location is the community, surrounding area, proximity to the town center, and commonly the most important, the length of your work/daily commute.
+When you are house shopping or visiting potential new construction communities, be observant.
 Take notice of the numbers of cars in driveways, if there are kids out playing, and any other clues as to what kind of people could be your neighbors.
-Notice on your drive to and from the neighborhood what businesses and parks are around.
+Notice on your drive to and from the community what businesses and parks are around.
 Is it urban or out in the country?
 If it’s further away from the city, how long does it take to get into town and to your workplace?
-Is it near the Turkey Creek shopping center, or are there multiple state parks just minutes away from your neighborhood?
+Is it near the Turkey Creek shopping center, or are there multiple state parks just minutes away from your community?
 If you have a family or will start one in the near future, what school district are you in, and how do the schools rank in your area?

 New Home Necessities